99003572/AlarmClock_Python/README.md

 # AlarmClock_Python
-Creating Alarm clock using the DateTime module in Python
+Creating Alarm clock using the DateTime module and the sound library to play the alarm sound in Python.